 UD of Student Services

-UD can be applied to student services to make them accessible to and usable by all students.
-These services include computer labs, libraries, admissions, registration, financial aid, advising, career services, housing, tutoring and learning centers, and student organizations.
-When universal design is applied, everyone feels welcome, is able to get to the facility and maneuver within it, access materials and electronic resources, and participate in events and other activities.
-Efforts should be made in the following areas.
-(For details, see Equal Access: Universal Design of Student Services at www.uw.edu/doit/Brochures/Academics/equal_access_ss.html.)
+UD can be applied to student services to make them accessible to, usable by, and inclusive of all students.
+These services include computer labs, libraries, admissions offices, registration, advising, career services, tutoring and learning centers, and student organizations.
+When UD is applied, everyone feels welcome, is able to get to the facility and maneuver within it, access materials and electronic resources, and participate in events and other activities.
+Efforts should be made to apply UD, UDL and WCAG principles in all of the following areas.

 - Planning, Policies, and Evaluation.
 Consider diversity issues as you plan and evaluate services.

 - Physical Environments and Products.
 Ensure physical access, comfort, and safety within an environment that is welcoming to visitors with a variety of abilities, racial and ethnic backgrounds, genders, and ages.

 - Staff.
 Make sure staff are prepared to work with all students.

 - Information Resources and Technology.
 Ensure that publications and websites welcome a diverse group and content is accessible to everyone.

 - Events.
 Ensure that everyone can participate in events sponsored by the organization.